stephennewman/mcm/docs/AI_Onboarding.md

 # AI Onboarding - Model Context Marketing

 ## Project Overview
-**Model Context Marketing** is an educational website focused on helping marketers create content and structure websites that large language models (ChatGPT, Claude, Perplexity, DeepSeek, Google, etc.) can understand and recommend.
+**Model Context Marketing** is an educational website focused on helping marketers use large language models as both a market intelligence layer and a distribution channel.

 ## Purpose
-- Help marketers understand how LLMs work
+- Help marketers understand how to work with LLMs to unlock business potential
-- Provide frameworks for creating factual, research-based content that LLMs prefer
+- Provide frameworks for using AI as a market intelligence operator (inbound)
+- Teach how to structure content for LLM discovery and citations (outbound)
-- Move away from traditional marketing "hype" toward domain expertise and authority
+- Move away from traditional marketing "hype" toward data-driven, domain expertise
+- Enable marketers to understand markets more deeply and make better decisions faster
 - Position brands to be recommended when users ask LLMs for solutions

+## Philosophy Evolution (Nov 5, 2025)
+MCM has evolved from "optimize for LLM citations" to "use LLMs as an intelligence + distribution layer":

+**Two Sides of MCM:**
+1. **Outbound (Being Found):** Structured data, semantic HTML, authority signals, factual content
+2. **Inbound (Market Intelligence):** Using AI to identify signals, analyze competition, understand customer language, test messaging, discover opportunities

+This is about product-market fit, powered by AI.
+The market side is where differentiation and moats are built.

 ## Tech Stack
 - **Framework**: Next.js 16 (App Router)